6 Reasons Why Delegation Is an Important Business Aspect

 • Validation.

 Take time to guide employees by providing checks every step of the way.
-For example, before an employee comes up with an official duty roster, they can send you a draft for your approval.
+For example, before an employee creates an official duty roster, they can send you a draft for your approval.

 Learn more about the art of delegation from Forbes